tskit-dev/msprime/docs/interchange.rst

-A deletion from AT to A has occurred at position 2 on the branch leading to node 0, and two mutations have occurred at position 4 on the branch leading to node 1, first from A to T, then a back mutation to A. The haplotypes of our two samples, nodes 0 and 1, are therefore AA and ATA.
+A deletion from AT to A has occurred at position 2 on the branch leading to node 0, and two mutations have occurred at position 4 on the branch leading to node 1, first from A to T, then a back mutation to A. The genotypes of our two samples, nodes 0 and 1, are therefore AA and ATA.